 Migration steps

-4. Move active-trade workflow to thinkorswim; keep buy-and-hold positions equally well in either Fidelity or Schwab.
+Move active-trade workflow into thinkorswim; keep buy-and-hold positions equally well in either Fidelity or Schwab.

-Not for: Skip Schwab if you only do buy-and-hold; Fidelity's index funds at zero ER (FZROX) win for that pattern.
+Not for: Skip Schwab if you only do buy-and-hold; Fidelity ZERO funds (FZROX, FZILX) at zero expense ratio win cleanly for that pattern.

-M1 Finance built the pie-based investing model: you set target allocations across stocks, ETFs, and ready-made expert pies, and M1 automatically allocates new contributions to keep the pie at target weights.
-Fractional shares are free, the trading window is one daily window (or two on M1 Plus at $10/month), and there are no commissions or advisory fees.
-For DIY investors who want a structured allocation without manual rebalancing or robo-advisor fees, M1 plays to that strength.
+M1 built the pie-based investing model as the category default.
+You set target allocations across stocks, ETFs, and ready-made expert pies, and M1 auto-allocates new contributions to keep the portfolio at target weights.
+Fractional shares are free and trades execute in one daily window (or two on M1 Plus).

 Strengths